Implementing PDF Digital Rights Management (DRM): A Comprehensive Guide

 When evaluating PDF DRM solutions, several key features should be top of mind.

-• Platform compatibility ensures your DRM solution works across different operating systems.
+- Platform compatibility ensures your DRM solution works across different operating systems.
 Support for Windows, macOS, iOS, and Android will provide flexibility for your users.
+Without it, you might find that some users can't access your protected documents at all, or you'd have to maintain separate DRM systems for different platforms, which is a real headache and can lead to inconsistencies in security.

 DRM solutions come in various forms, each with its own advantages and disadvantages.